 - Seeking to recruit others to an extremist ideology.

 - Rejection of western policies, democracy and rule of law;

 There is an obvious difference between supporting radical or extreme views, and acting upon them, practitioners should ensure that assessments place behaviour in the family and social context of the young person and include information about the young person's peer group and conduct and behaviour at school.
 Holding radical or extreme views is not illegal, but inciting a person to commit an act of terrorism in the name of any belief is in itself an offence.

 5. Early Help

-Anyone can make a referral.
-Referrals come from a wide range of partners including education, health, youth offending teams, police and children's social care.
+Anyone can make a referral, and they are received from a wide range of partners including communities, education, health, youth offending teams, police and children's social care.

-Referrals are first screened for suitability through a preliminary assessment by the Police Channel Coordinator.
-If suitable, the case is then discussed at a Channel panel of relevant partners (who include senior Education and Social Care staff) to decide if support is necessary.
+Referrals are first screened for suitability through a preliminary assessment by the Police Prevent team.
+If appropriate, an assessment of the individual's vulnerabilities is made through a Vulnerability Assessment Framework which is based around three criteria: engagement with a cause, group or ideology; intent to cause harm; and capability to cause harm.
+If suitable, the case is then discussed at a Channel Panel comprised of relevant partners to decide what support is necessary.

 Contact details: Ring 101 for Derbyshire Police and ask to speak to the Prevent Team.